theowenyoung/archive-actionsflow/docs/contributing.md

 # Docs Contributions

+> I appreciate that you want to contribute to the docs, I have to say that I'm not a native English speaker, so maybe there are some grammar errors on the docs, I really appreciate it if you can improve this document.

 When working on the Actionsflow documentation, you can choose between two major styles of working:

 - Work directly in the [GitHub UI](https://github.com/actionsflow/actionsflow/tree/master/docs), using the “Edit this File” and commit capabilities without having to clone the repository.
 This is useful for quick documentation updates, typo fixes, and lightweight Markdown changes.